 2- The Price!

 Pick the one in your budget that best fits your needs.
-See below a pricing table of the most popular e-commerce builders.
+See below a pricing table of the most popular e-commerce store builders.

 3- Integrations